 Adam Golodner is well recognized for providing high-impact strategic advice and resolving the most complex issues at the intersection of technology, security, privacy, national security, innovation and economics.
 He has deep experience with global cyber issues facing clients including crisis management, senior-level trusted advisor, data breach response, product and service vulnerability management, product security, compliance, trade and national security, legislation and policy advocacy, Congressional investigations, communications strategy, supply chain security, cloud security, third-party security, and security and privacy due diligence for transactions.
 He has a global, and holistic view of cybersecurity and privacy issues, formed through over 20 years of cyber and tech leadership positions in industry, government and academia.
 Prior to returning to private practice, Mr. Golodner was an executive at Cisco Systems (where he led global cyber policy for 10 years), an academic at Dartmouth College (Associate Director of the Institute for Security, Technology and Society), and a senior official at the Department of Justice (Chief of Staff of the Antitrust Division) and the Department of Agriculture (Deputy Administrator of the Rural Utilities Service).
-He talks the language of the general counsel, the chief information security officer, and the chief operating officer, and finds strategic fact- and law-based solutions to pressing cyber policy, litigation, breach, compliance, governance, and transaction issues.
+He talks the language of the general counsel, the chief information security officer, and the chief operating officer, and finds strategic fact- and law-based solutions to pressing cyber crisis, litigation, breach, criminal, compliance, governance, and transaction issues.
 Mr. Golodner understands networks, hardware, software, innovation and standards, and what companies can do to protect their operations, customers, brand, and competitive advantage.

 A global leader in cyber issues, Mr. Golodner was named a "Cybersecurity & Data Privacy Trailblazer" by the National Law Journal in its inaugural 2015 list, a member of the "Incident Response 30" by the Cybersecurity Docket in its inaugural 2016 list, been recognized by Chambers and the Legal 500, and has been quoted in The Wall Street Journal, The New York Times, Financial Times, and TIME Magazine.
 He is also an Executive Fellow at the Tuck School of Business, Dartmouth College, and a member of Business Executives for National Security (BENS) where he co-leads the Cyber and Tech Executive Council.